-If you are concerned about media coverage your project has received or might receive, or believe a reporter’s question is better answered by Lumina Foundation, please let us know – comm@LuminaFoundation.org (and please be sure to copy your strategy officer at Lumina.)
+If you are concerned about media coverage your project has received or might receive, or believe Lumina Foundation better answers a reporter’s question, please let us know – comm@LuminaFoundation.org (and please be sure to copy your strategy officer at Lumina.)

-The foundation does not require grantees to acknowledge Lumina in materials or publicize the foundation’s grant, either through the media or through other communications channels.
+The foundation does not require grantees to acknowledge Lumina in materials or to publicize the grant through the media or other communications channels.

 As outlined in your grant agreement, we review any grantee materials that include Lumina’s name.
 This includes, but is not limited to, press releases, brochures, websites, newsletters, and annual reports.